Brutusa/Simple-Programs/README.md

 # Java-Programs
-A repository for my simple Java programs written by Andujar Brutus
+A repository for Java programs that may vary in complexity written by Andujar Brutus